Deprecated: Function create_function() is deprecated in /home/mygurpsc/public_html/pmwiki.php on line 512

 • Per TLFM (p.
 12) the Gunslinger also starts with the Quick Draw Edge (see updated Edge here).

 Headhunter Techno-Warrior*: A mercenary who relies heavily on cybernetics, and has the freest hand in choosing systems, but is still mostly meat.
-If you'd rather flip that ratio, see the Combat Cyborg or Cyber-Humanoid, both above.
+If you'd rather flip that ratio, see the Combat Cyborg, above.
+For a very specialized version, see the Neo-Roman Lictor, below.
 (TLPG, p.
 44)

 Heroic Vampire: A renegade who threw off their conditioning to fight evil.
 Nearly impossible to kill, with amazing psi and shapeshifting, but several problematic vulnerabilities and drawbacks.
 (B&B, p.
 19)